A systematic study of super-Eddington layers in the envelopes of massive stars: Clues from observations: The Humphreys-Davidson limit

-It is well established that the evolution of massive stars is highly uncertain.
+It is well-established that the evolution of massive stars is highly uncertain.
 It is riddled with many physical and numerical problems.
-Therefore the need for numerical fixes arises.
-To make matters worse, it is difficult to say which method is closer to reality as there is an apparent scarcity of massive stars in the region of the HR diagram where numerical issues with density inversions occur.
+Therefore the need for pragmatic solutions arises.
+To make matters worse, it is difficult to say which solution is closer to reality as there is an apparent scarcity of massive stars in the region of the HR diagram where numerical issues with density inversions occur.

-First characterised by \citet{Humphreys:1979}, the Humphreys-Davidson (HD) limit defines the region in the HR diagram above ${\rm log L / L_\odot = 5.8}$ where very few massive stars in the Galaxy have been observed to date.
+First characterized by \citet{Humphreys:1979}, the Humphreys-Davidson (HD) limit defines the region in the HR diagram above ${\rm log L / L_\odot = 5.8}$ where very few massive stars in the Galaxy have been observed to date.
 Using recent observations of red supergiants in the Large Magellanic Cloud (LMC) and the Small Magellanic Cloud (SMC), \citet{Davies:2018} found the limiting luminosity of the brightest red supergiants to be ${\rm log L / L_\odot =5.5}$ in both galaxies, slightly lower than previous studies.
 The LMC and SMC are lower metallicity environments than the Milky Way, closer to the metallicity used in this work.
-The findings of \citet{Davies:2018} also suggest that the maximum red supergiant luminosity does not vary strongly with metallicity.
+The findings of \citet{Davies:2018} also suggest that the maximum red-supergiant luminosity does not vary strongly with metallicity.

-While the absence of massive stars as red-supergiants beyond the HD limit may not help trace the exact evolutionary path of massive stars, it does provide an important clue that stars more massive than about 40\Msun{} do not spend much time in the HD region.
-In recent years, several studies \citep[e.g.,][]{Castro:2018,Kaiser:2020,Vink2021b} have tried to constrain the different mixing mechanisms (such as semiconvection, overshooting), mass-loss rates and binary properties of massive stars by using stellar models evolved with different physical inputs to reproduce the HD limit.
-However, they also employ numerical fixes for instabilities due to density inversions to compute the complete evolution of the stellar track.
-Using these numerical fixes interferes with other physical inputs and adds an implicit bias in the computation of models.
-As these numerical fixes can be different across different stellar evolution codes, results obtained with them might not reflect the true value of the physical parameter being constrained for the massive stars.
+While the absence of massive stars as red supergiants beyond the HD limit may not help trace the exact evolutionary path of massive stars, it does provide an important clue that stars more massive than about 40\Msun{} do not spend much time in the HD region.
+In recent years, several studies \citep[e.g.,][]{Castro:2018,Kaiser:2020,Vink2021b} have tried to constrain the different mixing mechanisms (such as semiconvection and overshooting), mass-loss rates, and binary properties of massive stars by using stellar models evolved with different physical inputs to reproduce the HD limit.
+However, they also employ pragmatic solutions for instabilities due to density inversions to compute the complete evolution of the stellar track.
+Using these pragmatic solutions interferes with other physical inputs and adds an implicit bias in the computation of models.
+As these pragmatic solutions can be different across different stellar evolution codes, results obtained with them might not reflect the true value of the physical parameter being constrained for the massive stars.